Will Democrats or Republicans control Congress? Early results

-(NEXSTAR) — As the first polls in the U.S. start to close Tuesday night, Americans will be getting early glimpses of what Congress may look like going into the next two years.
+(NEXSTAR) — With polls in the U.S. now closed, Americans are getting glimpses of what Congress will look like going into the next two years.

-With control of both the House and the Senate at stake, here’s a breakdown of numbers so far.
-Keep in mind, polls are still open in many places across the U.S. The Associated Press has started to call some races, however.
+With control of both the House and the Senate at stake, here’s a breakdown of numbers so far, as called by the Associated Press.

 U.S. Senate race